Nemotron Streaming

 CLI

-audio transcribe recording.wav --engine nemotron --stream # streaming final
+speech transcribe recording.wav --engine nemotron --language en-US --stream # streaming final

-audio transcribe recording.wav --engine nemotron --stream --partial # with partials
+speech transcribe recording.wav --engine nemotron --language ja-JP --stream --partial # partials, Japanese

 Nemotron vs Parakeet-EOU